“A powerful force for constructive change in city government.”

 OUR WORK: The Research Bureau plays three unique roles in Boston.

 - Monitor: On a daily basis, staff monitor a wide range of financial activity at City Hall, including city and school budgets, hiring practices, and tax policies.

 - Change agent: When key issues, such as classification, collective bargaining, and school reform arise, city leaders look to the Research Bureau for an unbiased, independent perspective that moves beyond political rhetoric and advocates sound recommendations for constructive change.

 - Inform: Business, community and media leaders turn to the Research Bureau both to understand city policies and to learn how they impact on businesses and residents.

-OUR AGENDA: In addition to its daily attention to Boston’s fiscal policies and service delivery, in 2005 the Research Bureau focused on the city’s tax structure, housing permitting process, district improvement financing (DIF), and telecommunication tax policies.
+OUR AGENDA: In addition to its daily attention to Boston’s fiscal policies and service delivery, in 2019 the Research Bureau focused on affordable housing, achievement in schools and tax-exempt property in Boston.